MEASINA PASIFIKA - LEI CULTURE in the PACIFIC

 Lauga (oratory), one of Samoa’s strongest art forms, is echoed in neck adornments including ‘ula or flower garlands.
 ‘Ula have the ability to tell stories, in fact, su’ifefiloi is the traditional form of story-telling that strings many different songs and myths together in the form of an ‘ula.
 As an artistic expression for women, ‘ula involves the process of bringing together diverse materials, arduously separating individual petals and threading them back together to form stories, offer as mea alofa (gifts of love) to arriving or departing guests, or are bestowed upon aguest as a sign of respect and mark their importance within social occasions.
 Not only is ‘ula used to adorn people but it is common to find them in many Samoan homes where they are hung upon pictures, statues and walls.

-Samoa is abound with sweet-scented florals, none more valued that Teuila which is Samoa’s national flower.
-Teuila is a symbolic of Samoan culture and is commemorated through the Teuila Festival, one of Samoa’s most celebrated annual events.
+Samoa is abound with sweet-scented florals, none more valued than Teuila which is Samoa’s national flower.
+Teuila is a symbol of Samoan culture and is commemorated through the Teuila Festival, one of Samoa’s most celebrated annual events.
 Since 1991, the Teuila Festival has brought together a host of Samoan communities from across the world to celebrate aspects of fa’asamoa such as traditional siva samoa, pageants and competitions, Ailao Afi/fire knife dancing.

 Made up of two parts, ‘teu’ meaning bouquet and ‘ila’ meaning glow, the teuila is a ginger plant admired for its rich red and pink petals.
 Teuila ‘ula has the ability to modify the scent of its wearer as well as the spaces that it adorns.